mlcommons/GaNDLF/docs/usage.md

 ### Special cases

-  1. BraTS Segmentation Metrics

-  To generate annotation to annotation metrics for BraTS segmentation tasks [[ref](https://www.synapse.org/brats)], ensure that the config has `problem_type: segmentation_brats`, and the CSV can be in the same format as segmentation:
+1. **BraTS Segmentation Metrics**: To generate annotation to annotation metrics for BraTS segmentation tasks [[ref](https://www.synapse.org/brats)], ensure that the config has `problem_type: segmentation_brats`, and the CSV can be in the same format as segmentation:

   ```csv
   SubjectID,Target,Prediction